abdumamdouh/MyReads/README.md

 This app is the first of three projects required for [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

-You can read a detailed walk-through of how this app was constructed in [MyReads Code Notes](https://james-priest.github.io/reactnd-project-myreads/).

 - **Live Demo:** [https://reactnd-myreads.netlify.com/](https://reactnd-myreads.netlify.com/)

-You can see [screenshots](#screenshots) below.

 ## Installation